NEXT UP ON this.

 ‘Why it’s better is that it takes the outside air and uses that to set the temperature to the desired level,’ she says.
 ‘If you are using the constant air volume conditioners, then they have to always maintain the same temperature, using the air within the house, so it is not as efficient as the reverse cycle system.’

-On a hot summer’s day, you might arrive home from uni or work, and switch on your air conditioner to a low temperature to try and cool things down as quickly as possible.
+On a hot summer’s day, you might switch on your air conditioner to a low temperature to try and cool things down as quickly as possible.

 But Dr Islam says this creates stress on the system.

 ‘When you suddenly change the temperature set point, the equipment has to work a lot more and has to consume a lot more energy, and thus it creates a greater impact,’ she says.